- About Our Office

 OSU Policy of Nondiscrimination on the Basis of Religion

-It is the policy of the Oregon University System and Oregon State University that no one shall be subject to discrimination based on age, disability, national origin, race, color, veteran status, marital status, religion, sex or sexual orientation.
+It is the policy of the Oregon University System and Oregon State University that no one shall be subject to discrimination based on age, color, disability, gender identity or expression, genetic information, marital status, national origin, race, religion, sex, sexual orientation, or veteran status.

 This policy does not preclude a faculty member or employee from being an advisor to a recognized student organization which may have a religious affiliation.